-HIGH POINT, N.C. — More than 1,000 entries were received for the fourth annual Thomas Built Buses Children’s Choice School Bus Driver of the Year national essay contest.
+HIGH POINT, N.C. — Hundreds of children across the country nominated their favorite school bus driver for Thomas Built Buses’ annual Children’s Choice School Bus Driver of the Year national essay contest.

-Essays were judged on content and originality by representatives of the National Association for Pupil Transportation, SCHOOL BUS FLEET magazine and Thomas Built Buses.
-Thomas Built verified driver qualifications with each district.
+Representatives from Durham School Services, part of National Express Corp., SCHOOL BUS FLEET magazine and Thomas Built Buses judged the entries for content and originality.
+Thomas Built Buses verified driver qualifications with each district.

-For more information on the contest as well as photos and scans of this year’s winning essays and illustrations, visit www.thomasbus.com.
+For more information on the contest, photos and scans of top-placing essays and accompanying illustrations, visit www.thomasbus.com/contest.